gravitycontained/QPL/README.md

 - `#define QPL_USE_INTRINSICS` enables (Intel) intrinsics and let's you use the optimized `qpl::x64_integer` types.
 - `#define QPL_USE_VULKAN` this will enable the Vulkan utilites.
 You have to include and link the [Vulkan](https://www.khronos.org/vulkan/) library, [glm](https://glm.g-truc.net/0.9.9/index.html), [GLFW](https://www.glfw.org/) and [stb_image](https://github.com/nothings/stb) in order to compile your program. (`glfw3.lib` `vulkan-1.lib` linker dependencies)
-- `#define QPL_USE_SFML` this will enable the SFML utilies.
+- SFML is enabled by default. use `#define QPL_NO_SFML` to disable SFML utilies.
 Read at the start of this readme how to include and link SFML.

 then there is also `#define QPL_BIG_LUT` (which is outside of `QPL_USE_ALL`) which loads up 66 tables with 1024 entries for high precision floating point arithmetic (32768 bits of mantissa accuracy).
 Without `QPL_BIG_LUT` the 66 tables are loaded with 32 entries and therefore have 1024 accurate bits of mantissa. these look up tables contain constant numbers such as pi, e, ln2, sqrt2, and e^x x∈(-31, 31) (excluding e^0)

+If you want to use this library in a static way, include all files (as well as `.cpp` files) and add `#define QPLDLL_EXPORTS` to the pre-processor defines.
+This will remove the "inconsistent dll linkage" errors.

 # Utilities